Do you know a woman who is being abused? A legal rights handbook

 What if the judge decides my partner is not guilty?

-If the judge is not completely certain beyond a reasonable doubt about every part of the crime, the judge cannot find your partner guilty.
+If the judge is not certain beyond a reasonable doubt that your partner did every part of the crime, the judge cannot find your partner guilty.

 Sometimes, the judge might believe what you say during the trial, but still say your partner is not guilty.
 For example, the judge may believe that you felt scared because your partner was angry, but the judge might not think your partner meant to threaten you.
 Just because the judge says your partner is not guilty does not mean that the judge did not believe you.